-While the evaluation will give special attention to the focus area of the management of research and use of research results, the self-evaluation process should cover not just this, but all aspects of the institution, as outlined in the guiding questions (annex 2).
+While the evaluation will give special attention to the focus area of the management of research and use of research results, the self-evaluation process should cover not just this, but all aspects of the institution, as outlined in the guiding questions (Annex 2).

-3.1 The self-evaluation process
+The self-evaluation process

 Conducting the self-evaluation process and writing the report is an ambitious task that requires a substantial time investment, usually over a period of approximately three months.
-It is of the utmost importance to the running of the evaluation and especially the site visits that deadlines are respected and the self-evaluation report is submitted at least 4 weeks before the first site visit.
+It is of the utmost importance to the running of the evaluation and especially the site visit that deadlines are respected and the self-evaluation report is submitted at least 4 weeks before the online meetings.
 To ensure this, the self-evaluation group is advised to plan to meet weekly for a couple of hours to ensure progress.